Napster2A/Napster2A/README.md

 I am Guillaume GATTI,  a **Data Scientist** with **4.5 years of experience** specializing in **AI and software development**.

-🎓 After earning a **Master’s degree in Computer Science** with a major in **Artificial Intelligence**, I transitioned to the **renewable energy industry**, where I designed and delivered end-to-end data solutions to improve operational monitoring and automate fault diagnostics.
+🎓 After earning a **Master’s degree in Computer Science** with a major in **Artificial Intelligence**, I transitioned to the **renewable energy industry** where I designed and delivered end-to-end data solutions to improve operational monitoring and automate fault diagnostics.

 💡 While my core strength lies in **building machine learning tools**, I am **actively expanding into LLMs**.